alelavelli/rust-fullstack-web-application/README.md

 #### Guest Facade

-The guest facade, as you can guess, is used for requests done by unauthenticated clients and beyon the contructor function `new`, it provides only the `authenticate_user` method.
+The guest facade, as you can guess, is used for requests done by unauthenticated clients and beyond the constructor function `new`, it provides only the `authenticate_user` method.

 #### Admin Facade